atecon/install_gretl_ubuntu/README.md

 # Steps

-## Clone the gretl git repository.
+## Get the source code
+You can choose between the following two options:

+### Get the **latest stable version**...
+... source code [from here](https://sourceforge.net/projects/gretl/files/gretl/).
+Enter the latest stable version and download the correspondoing `*.tar.xz` file.
+Extract the tarball and proceed with the installation step.

+### Get the **latest version**...
-Switch via the `cd` command to some folder where you manage git repos.
+... in progress via git.
+In order to clone the gretl git repository, switch via the `cd` command to some folder where you manage git repos.
 For the following, I assume the directory is `$HOME/git`.

-First, make sure 'git' is installed on your machine.
+Make sure 'git' is installed on your machine.
 If not so, run `sudo apt install git -y` in the terminal.

 Clone the offocial gretl repository:
 ```bash